wcy41gtc/DDM3/README.md

 - Based on the original DDM3D implementation
 - Built with NumPy and Matplotlib
 - Inspired by the geomechanics and DAS communities
+- Special thanks for original support from Dr. David Eaton and University of Calgary for developing the original version of this code.